 Anointing of the Sick

 Arrangements for the sacrament can be made through the parish office, and it can appropriately be celebrated in church, after Mass.
 Communal celebrations are also arranged annually in the church as well as local care facilities.
 In all urgent cases, one of the priests should be contacted directly.
-If a priest is not reached on the parish line, 604-922-1371, please use the emergency numbers posted on the home page.
-There is also a pager used by the priest on call at Lions Gate Hospital: 604-331-9069.
+If a priest is not reached on the parish line, 604-922-1371, please use the emergency numbers posted on the contact page.